camunda/camunda-docs-cawemo/content/technical-guide/integrations/engine.md

 ## 1. Generate an API key via Cawemo

-Log in to your target Cawemo instance and create an API key from your organization settings.
+Log in to your target Cawemo instance as the owner of your organization and create an API key from your organization settings.

 {{<img src="../org-setting.png">}}